JosephABudd/kickzig/README.md

 * I prefixed the **Edit** tab name with **\*** so that it will use the **Edit** screen in the panel/ folder, for content.
 * I prefixed the **Remove** tab name with **\*** so that it will use the **Remove** screen in the panel/ folder, for content.

 Below is the Contacts screen with the horizontal layout.
+I turned off the tab movement and closing buttons.
 Notice that the **Remove** tab is selected and is displaying the **Remove** content-screen.

 ![The app's horizontal tab bar screen.](images/myapp_horizontal_tab.png)

 Below is the Contacts screen with the vertical layout.
+Again, I turned off the tab movement and closing buttons.
 Notice that the **Edit** tab is selected and is displaying the **Edit** panel-screen.

 ![The app's vertical tab bar screen.](images/myapp_vertical_tab.png)